jmartinesp/GoogleNavigationDrawerMenu/README.md

 With GoogleNavigationDrawerMenu you can:

   * Set a GoogleApp-styled DrawerLayout menu and only have to specify the main content for your app, you no longer have set the ListView and its styles.
-Everything is handler by the **GoogleNavigationDrawer** class.
+Everything is handled by the **GoogleNavigationDrawer** class.
   * Set main and secondary sections to the menu.
   * Set a list of icons for those sections (optional).
   * Both text and icons remain selected when you click on them.
-  * Set an *OnSectionSelectedListener* so you can handle section selection events.
+  * Set an *OnNavigationSectionSelected* listener so you can handle section selection events.
   * Change the background of the list items.
   * Set a header and footer to the inner ListView.